X01XX/forth-memory-management/README.md

 There is a process for finding where any lost struct instance is allocated, then follow your code to where it should be deallocated.
 See memory-leak-fixing.odt.

+Saying "There are no memory leaks currently causing a problem" is different from saying "There are no memory leaks".

 Knowing the addresses in the array allows detection of the deallocation of an invalid address.

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number,